arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 A last little note before getting our hands dirty.<br/>
 I mentioned that, when PBT libraries find a counterexample, they narrow down it to the minimum relevant value, to simplify your life.
 This operation is performed by the so called *shrinkers*.
 You don't need to deal with them directly just yet: just be informed that, once you created a generator, in some libraries you need to wrap it into a more sophisticated structure, called `Arbitrary`, which adds shrinking capabilities.
 That's true in the QuickCheck family libraries.
 Other libraries have embedded shrinkers, that is, they create a shrinker the moment you define a generator.
 But that's an advanced topic already.

-## Code, please!
-All right.
-Let's go.
 Each library defines default generators for most types.
-Let's write some code using them.
+Let's finally write a real, runnable property test usine a default generator:

 ```csharp
 using FsCheck;